Code-Institute-Submissions/florys/TESTING.md

 - I had a couple of issues during the deployment phase, with the config and general settings in Heroku, but the app is running fine.

+## Resolved Issue

+- I was able to address the image uploading issue, now the user can upload a profile image as well as a picture for the post.

 ## Further Implementations

 - Resolving the previous mentioned bugs.